Skip to main content

 Agent Review is the AI-powered review workflow in LOIS for Word.
 The agent reasons through your entire contract, flags non-standard terms, and generates redlines, comments, and explanations without needing a pre-built rule for every scenario.
 You don’t need to build a playbook for every contract type.
 Start with Agent Reviews, and over time you’ll figure out which issues actually need the structure of a playbook.

 Agent Reviews and playbooks aren’t competing features.
 They solve different problems, and the best workflow usually involves both.
-Agent Reviews provide a base layer of reasoning.
-The AI reads the full contract, identifies issues, and generates redlines and comments on its own.
-You can run an agent review with just a prompt, with a playbook uploaded as context, or with nothing at all.
+Agent Reviews provide a base layer of reasoning: the AI reads the full contract, identifies issues, and generates redlines and comments on its own — with just a prompt, a playbook as context, or nothing at all.
 This covers the bulk of the work, including the long tail of issues that don’t need pre-built rules.
-Playbooks give you additional structure and guard rails.
-Playbooks are for the 5–20 issues your team cares about deeply and needs structure around.
-If an issue requires strict compliance to specific fallback hierarchies, escalation paths, or approval gates, this is where a playbook will shine.
-Agent Reviews won’t always follow fallback hierarchies the same way.
-The AI reasons and may pick a different path because it found something better.
-That’s a feature for most workflows, but when you need strict consistency, use a playbook.
+Playbooks give you additional structure and guard rails, for the 5–20 issues your team cares about deeply.
+Reach for one when an issue needs strict compliance — a specific fallback hierarchy, escalation path, or approval gate.
+Agent Reviews won’t always follow a fallback hierarchy the same way twice.
+The AI reasons independently and may pick a different path because it found something better.
+That’s a feature for most workflows, but use a playbook when you need strict consistency.
 The recommended approach: use Agent Reviews as the primary workflow, then layer in lightweight playbooks for the must-have issues that need structured rules.

 How it works